dorny/xjade/README.md

         <script src="app.js" type="text/javascript"></script>
     </head>
     <body>
-        <div id="content"></div>
+        <div id="content">Lorem ipsum</div>
     </body>
 </html>
 ```

 Multiple text nodes and inline child tags can be placed on a single line.
-Text and inline childs can be placed on a same line as their parent tag
+These body elemenets can be either on the same line as their parent tag
-or any of the following lines which are more indented as their parent tag.
+or on the following lines which are more indented as their parent tag.

 Example:
 ```